Sport in Brazil: Sports in media

 On television, football is by far the most watched sport on both free and paid television, games from regional teams often guarantee the top audience in its cities, also European football (especially UEFA Champions League) are guaranteed high viewing figures.

 In motorsport, the main national competitions are Stock Car Brasil and Fórmula Truck.
 Formula One is considered the second most watched sport in terms of TV audience, behind football.
 The IndyCar Series also has a good fanbase in Brazil.

 MMA in a short period of time has become the second most broadcast sport on Brazilian TV, due mainly to the resounding success of Brazilian fighters in the UFC.

 Both men and women's volleyball enjoy very good viewing figures, especially the Brazilian national volleyball teams, Superliga and beach volleyball matches.

 Basketball is also widely broadcast, prominently the national league (NBB), the NBA and FIBA.
 Basketball's level of popularity is returning to its historical levels.

 In recent years, American football has been gaining fast popularity, with NFL games guaranteeing an audience on ESPN Brasil and Esporte Interativo.
 Also, some Torneio Touchdown (Brazilian League) games are shown by BandSports.
 In 2016, the two main leagues merged into the Superliga Nacional.

 Curling was the latest sporting phenomenon in Brazil in terms of audience.
 During the 2013 World Women's Curling Championship, held in late March in Canada, about 3.6 million people watched the channel SporTV, leading audiences among sports channels on pay TV.
 The audience was even greater during the men's worlds that year.

+Bossaball is a team sport that originated in Brazil and was conceptualised by Belgian Filip Eyckmans in 2004.[1]
+Bossaball is a ball game between two teams, combining elements of volleyball, football, and gymnastics with music into a sport.
+It is played on an inflatable court featuring a trampoline on each side of the net.[2]
+The trampolines allow the players to bounce high enough to spike the ball over the net.